eclipse-chariott/chariott/intent_brokering/examples/applications/local-object-detection/README.md

 To run the application:

-1. Start intent brokering runtime by executing `cargo run -p intent_brokering`
+1. Start the Intent Brokering runtime by executing `cargo run -p intent_brokering`
 2. Start detection application by executing `cargo run` from the `intent_brokering/examples/applications/local-object-detection` directory.
 3. In the root directory create a `detect_image.json` file with the following